MoHusaynn/management-application/README.md

 # Data Management Application

-A comprehensive management application built with Flask and Supabase, designed to handle various management tasks efficiently.
+A comprehensive management application built with Vue.js, TailwindCSS, and Supabase, designed to handle various management tasks efficiently.
+This application can run both as a web application and desktop application using Electron.
 (This is not the Final Application.
 This project is actively being worked on).

 ## Features